Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 You could place some fun seasonal objects at their sides for them to touch as they slide their arms and legs outward.

 Gross motor skill activities are important for helping your child develop better coordination.
-They’re part of a bigger program of therapy which incorporates Physical Therapy, Occupational Therapy and the priceless input provided by parents and educators.
+They’re part of a bigger program of therapy which incorporates Physical Therapy, Occupational Therapy, and the priceless input provided by parents and educators.

-A music player often helps, as well as simple things like bean bags, a yoga mat, and cuddly toys can make the activities more fun.
 Soundsory® is the perfect companion by providing a multi-sensory music and movement program designed especially for children with autism, APD or ADHD.

 As a parent or carer, you play a crucial role in helping your child’s development.
 We also offer a list of occupational therapy activities you can do with your child at home.